Tchanu/feb/README.md

-# Simple Socket Chat
+# Feb
-> This simple chat is written on nodejs with socketio.
+> Draw and chat with friends.
+Developed on socket.io

 ## demo
 http://35.204.63.61:3000/